green-vulcano/gv-engine/quickstart-guide.md

 ```sh
 gvadmin@root()> feature:list | grep Green
 ```

-At the end of this process a folder will be created at **<karaf_home>/GreenV**, which contains an empty GreenVulcano configuration.
-It is possibile to reference a different GreenVulcano configuration, simply by inserting the following line in the file **<karaf_home>/etc/it.greenvulcano.gvesb.cfg**

-> gv.app.home=<path_to_gv_configuration>

-It is necessary to restart karaf to properly load a new configuration.

 ### Plugins and adapters
 You can install specific plugins and adapters to extends GreenVulcano ESB v4